gavinlyonsrepo/cylon/Readme.md

 	* Deleting Download directory
 	* Delete Cylon output folder ($HOME/Documents/Cylon/
-* Display cylon with optdepend installation check, info and readme file to screen
+* Display cylon with optdepend installation check, info and readme file to screen (function can also run by -h by -help)
+* Lynis system audit (summary of logfiles feature)
+* 3 day weather forecast by wttr.in
+* Option to open xterm terminal in new window
+* Option to launch htop - interactive process viewer
+* Network options
+	* launch wavemon network monitor
+	* Run speedtest-cli to measure bandwith with options for server list and file save
+	* various misc network commands

-Bug reports
+Bug reports and communication
 -----------

-If you should find a bug or any other query , please send a report to upstream repo
+If you should find a bug or any other query , please send a report to upstream repo or mail glyons66@hotmail.com suggestions for improvements and new features welcome

 Copyright
 ---------